AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 ---
 title: Analyze data with Analysis Workspace
 description: Learn how to map data captured from an Adobe Experience Manager Site to metrics and dimensions in Adobe Analytics report suites.
 Learn how to build a detailed reporting dashboard using the Analysis Workspace feature of Adobe Analytics.
-feature: analytics
-topics: integrations
-audience: administrator
-doc-type: tutorial
-activity: setup
 version: cloud-service
-kt: 6409
-thumbnail: KT-6296.jpg
 topic: Integrations
+feature: Adobe Client Data Layer
 role: User
 level: Intermediate
+kt: 6409
+thumbnail: KT-6296.jpg
 ---

 # Analyze data with Analysis Workspace